|Book Activities||Film Activities||Book & Film Activities||News & More|

 If you found your absolute favorite quote or quotes, share it or them in the Padlet below.

-Here is the audio book from YouTube, for as long as it lasts... it might well be taken down soon.
+Here is part 1 of the audio book from YouTube, for as long as it lasts... it might well be taken down soon.

 pre-coquere -> praecoquum - > prekokkia -> al-birquq -> Abricot/apricot (precocious, apricate)